Freshness

 The following setup applies to the majority of use cases for monitoring Freshness:

-- Use a daily tumbling window with "Disable Window timeout" checked.
+- Set a daily tumbling window with "Disable Window timeout" checked.

 - Set the polling schedule to daily, 1-2 hours after the expected pipeline job completion.